AlDrean/MyDND/PaladinHomebrew/Smites_CHAR.md

 > **Thematic Connection:** Sometimes the best way to save someone is to remove them from harm.
 This smite banishes threats without killing them, giving both the enemy and the Paladin a chance to find a better path forward.

 #### Base Effect (Cantrip-Level)
-*Always available when making a weapon attack (Oath of Redemption)*
+*Always applied to your single attack when you take the Attack action (Oath of Redemption)*

-When you hit a creature with a weapon attack, your weapon crackles with force.
+When you take the Attack action, you make one weapon attack.
+When you hit a creature with this attack, your weapon crackles with force.
 The attack deals an extra **3d8 force damage** to the target.
 Additionally, if this attack reduces the target to **30 hit points or fewer**, you banish it.
 If the target is native to a different plane of existence than the one you're on, the target disappears, returning to its home plane.
 If the target is native to the plane you're on, the creature vanishes into a harmless demiplane.
 While there, the target is incapacitated.
 It reappears at the end of your next turn in the space it left or in the nearest unoccupied space if that space is occupied.

 **No spell slot required.
 No concentration required.
-Banishment lasts until end of your next turn.**
+Banishment lasts until end of your next turn.
+You cannot make an attack without applying a smite effect.**

 #### Upcast Effect (5th-level or higher)
 *Requires: Bonus action + spell slot of 5th level or higher*